 This blog that you’re reading is dedicated to finding ways to earn money online so that you can travel / live abroad for as long as you want.
 We eat, sleep and breathe travel and our entire life since 2008 has been committed to finding ways to sustain our travel addiction and share it with the people who read this blog.

 In this post, I’m not keeping any secrets.
-I’m going to share with you all of the best travel jobs that you can find on the road, but I’m not just going to list them.
+I’m going to share with you all of the best travel jobs and passive income ideas that you can find on the road, but I’m not just going to list them.
 I’m going to tell you where to find each job, what the jobs entail, what requirements there are, and perhaps most importantly, what each travel job pays.

 I want to make it easy for you to leave your 9-5 job and (if you don’t enjoy it) never return.
 We are living proof that your amazing vacation, gap year or world trip never has to end.

 We’ve been at it for 10 years and today we get flown around the world on all expenses paid trips while earning upwards of $20,000 per month!
 Sounds too good to be true?
 It’s not, read on to see what travel jobs you can earn good money from while on the road.

 NOTE: Dariece and I have personally tried, or interviewed someone who has experienced all of these jobs.
 For any jobs where we haven’t done them ourselves or know someone who has, we used online surveys and salary data collection tools like PayScale to come up with the average income earned and the earning potential for each job.